 Tables 3c and 3d here

 Next we estimate two more specifications where the country dummies and the employment indicator as well as their interaction effects are all included.
 From the previous analysis it became clear that our employment protection indicator is highly correlated with the country effects.
 Therefore in the GMM estimation we treat Factor as endogenous and use long lags as instruments.
-In Table 3c the results from the specification with country dummies, Factor, and interaction terms appear broadly consistent with previous specification results; the total country effects, comprising the sum of three components (country, Factor, and interaction terms) for each country preserve the country ordering found from the results in Table 3a.
+In Table 3c the results from the specification with country dummies, Factor, and interaction terms appear broadly consistent with previous specification results; the total country effects, comprising the sum of three components (country, Factor, and interaction terms) for each country we preserve the country ordering found from the results in Table 3a.
 Nevertheless, we do not consider the estimated coefficient magnitudes reliable, because of the severe collinearity problem with the employment protection indicator causing the fixed effects to soak most of the variation, and further estimate a specification where we replace Factor with its residual (ResFactor) from the orthogonal decomposition regression, results from which are reported in Table A1.
 As discussed earlier such specification avoids the endogeneity and collinearity problems associated with estimating the effects of slowly changing (institutional) variables, such as the employment protection indicator.
 The results reported in Table 3d are in line with results from previous specifications, specifically the total country effects are similar to the results reported in Table 3a, and can be taken as robustness test of the impact of employment protection on labour productivity.

 Discussion